godotengine/godot-docs/development/cpp/creating_android_modules.rst

 gaming monetization shows up.

-This area is complex, usually a mobile game that monetizes needs special connections to a server for thingst like:
+This area is complex, usually a mobile game that monetizes needs special connections to a server for things like:

 -  Analytics
 -  In-app purchases